fryn/html5slider/README.md

 * supports `min`, `max`, `step`, `oninput`, and `onchange`,
 * and is the only polyfill that provides **native styling** for the slider widgets.

+**Firefox 23 added built-in support for this widget, so this polyfill only applies to Firefox 16 - 22.**

 Try out a [live demo](http://fryn.github.io/html5slider/)!

 To use html5slider, simply reference html5slider.js in your page as an external script.
 For example: